Waldeck Castle (Black Forest)

-The Ruins of Waldeck, a spur castle, are located above the river Nagold near the town of Calw, Germany.
-They appear to be dated from the 12th century, but their exact origin is not well documented.
-The ruins are within the Black Forest, and the forest has partly covered the site, but there is still a well defined structure, the inside of which can be accessed by foot.
+The Ruins of Waldeck, a spur castle, are located above the river Nagold near the town of Calw in Baden-Württemberg, Germany.
+The castle was once seat of the noble Waldeck family.
+It was first referenced in 1140, however its exact origins are not well recorded.

+The ruins today are within the Black Forest, and the forest has partly covered the site.
+However a well-defined structure still remains, with the inside of Waldeck being accessible by foot.